 In the U.S., if you are not a U.S. citizen, you can be deported even for a misdemeanor.

-Watch the interview in the video player at the top of the page to hear more from Garcia's family.
+Watch the interviews in the video player at the top of the page to hear more from Garcia's family.